 The short answer is you need to buy a new font.
 Out of the box, Office 2010 and 2013 have only Cambria with all of the math characters that are needed for the Equation Editor.
-You can verify this is also how-to-change-the-font-in-equation-editoryour circumstance by clicking expand link at the bottom right of the TOOLS box in the EQUATION EDITOR > DESIGN tab (see the screen shot to the right)
+You can verify this is also your circumstance by clicking expand link at the bottom right of the TOOLS box in the EQUATION EDITOR > DESIGN tab (see the screen shot to the right)

 After some considerable effort, I have still not found a compatible font so I have posted this with Microsoft Partner Support and after some back and forth, this is what they said: